silencesys/lindat-tei/src/guidelines/text-structure.md

 <ref cRef="Gn 1:1" decls="#biblicalCitations">This is a literal quotation of the first verse of the Bible</ref>
 </cit>
 ```
-As can be seen the whole citation is inside the `cit` element with attribute `type` set to bible.
+As can be seen the whole citation is inside the `cit` element with attribute `type` set to the Bible.
 The quotation itself
 is inside the `quote` element and followed by a reference linking to the Genesis with a further description.

 ::: tip
-In case biblical citations with descriptions were used, following snippet should be also included in `<encodingDesc>` inside the
+In case of a biblical citations with descriptions were used, following snippet should be also included in `<encodingDesc>` inside the
 `<teiHeader>` section, see [tei header](./tei-header.md#encoding-description).

 ::: details Click to view the snippet